moonad-dotnet/moonad-dotnet.github.io/content/_index.md

 ---

 <br>
-A simple F# monads port library for C#.
+It's a simple F# monads port library for C#.

+Moonad is a lib created to allow C# developers to employ the very same monads found on F#.
+By using Moonad develpers can write more robust and safe applications with a smarter design.

 #### Getting Started
 {{< cards >}}